panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 console.log(add(2)) // logs 4
 ```

-`add()` function is impure because it produces a side-effect: modifies `value` variable accessed from the outer scope.
+`add()` function is impure because it produces a side effect: modifies `value` variable accessed from the outer scope.
 The function also returns different values for the same arguments.

 ![Impure Function with Side Effect](./diagrams/impure-side-effect-3.svg)